 …Or for More?

 But there is still room for improvement.
 I regularly flip the Pencil 2 around and try to use the end as an eraser – like a normal pencil.
 It’s just such a natural and intuitive thing do.
 Apple missed a great opportunity with this.
-Especially since Microsoft Surface Pens do provide this functionality.
+Especially since Microsoft Surface Pens already provide this functionality.

 Smart Keyboard Folio